ama-manu/footballleaguessite/README.md

 Website to display football(soccer) leagues.

-Currently only showing latest season of top 3 german leagues.
-Can select matchday.
+This is the remade version in Next.js.

+Build with "npx next build".
-To run execute "npm start" from "/frontend".
+Then run with "npm start".

-A working version is hosted here: https://football-leagues-site.netlify.app/